JohnCiubuc/QDiscord/readme.md

 # Updated QDiscord 2020
 QDiscord is a fantastic wrapper for the discord api written in C++, but it is lacking in some functionality and the project has been orphened.
 This repository is the most up-to-date version of this api (that I know of as of June 2020), with additional functionality added.

+# Sample Bot

+A basic discord bot has been written using QDiscord to show how to setup connections, recieve messages (and guild specific emojis!) and how to respond back to them.

+You can read more information on the bot [Here]()
 ## Fixes

 * Fixed login for Discord Api v6